How the latest Covid-19 restrictions may affect your family

 We also have a separate page with information about vaccines, available here>>

-Clinically Extremely Vulnerable (CEV) people
+Children removed from the Clinically Extremely Vulnerable (CEV) category

 - Face coverings are no longer requirement for pupils in schools in England.
 Pupils are advised to wear masks when on buses or other public transport to and from school.